-Filing Requirements for US Residents and for US Citizens Living Abroad – 2017 Law – QAS Self-Study
+Filing Requirements for US Residents and for US Citizens Living Abroad – 2017 Law – Self-Study – Videos

 Learn how filing requirements are impacted by filing status, age, dependency and a variety of other factors.
 This course also explores filing requirements for non-resident aliens; which tax form should be used to file a return; and penalties for late filing of returns.